 Not having a trading strategy

 Trading is not easy.
 It requires discipline, hard work, and thorough understanding of the market.
 Use all the tools at your disposal to study market conditions and absorb as much information as you can.
 Experiment with different indicators, time frames, and currency pairs to hone the best trading strategy for you.
-Test out your strategy in demo mode; understand its strengths and weakness before applying it.
+Test out your strategy in demo mode; understand its strengths and weaknesses before applying it.

 Why is it so important to dedicate so much time to strategizing?
 The truth is that entering a trade without a plan in place puts traders at risk of falling prey to their emotions.
 This brings us to the next issue: allowing emotions to take control of the trade.